heidilux/PrimeFactors/README.md

 We've included specs to test your code using RSpec.

-* To run the tests, open `spec/spec-runner.html` in your browser
+* To run the tests, you have to install the rspec gem, `gem install rspec`
+* Then run `rspec` in the terminal